theashu02/ToDo-List/README.md

 step 2 - open in code editor
-then use command (nodemon app.js) to start the app and goto localhost:3000 in browser
+then use command (nodemon app.js) to start the app and goto localhost:3000 in browser this todo list app made by using EJS(embeded Javascript).